The Yarra community is represented by a total of nine Councillors, with three Councillors elected in each of the city's three wards.

 These changes applied during the Victorian local government elections in October 2012.

 In the meantime, please find below information about the wards and maps of the current boundaries.

 The names of the three wards recognise important local people:

 - Nicholls Ward, named after Pastor Sir Doug Nicholls, the revered sportsman, Aboriginal community leader and statesman who was associated with Fitzroy for many years

 - Langridge Ward, named after George David Langridge, a prominent 19th century Mayor of Collingwood, Member of Parliament, Acting Premier and housing developer, after whom Langridge Street is also named, and

 - Melba Ward, named after Dame Nellie Melba, the international opera singer, who grew up in Doonside in Richmond.
-The Melba Conservatorium of Music is located in this ward.

 Maps - The City of Yarra and Ward Boundaries

 Back to top